 On December 12, 2016, Teradyne completed a private offering of \$460.0 million aggregate principal amount of 1.25% convertible senior unsecured notes (the "Notes") due December 15, 2023 and received net proceeds, after issuance costs, of approximately \$450.8 million, \$33.0 million of which was used to pay the net cost of the convertible note hedge transactions and \$50.1 million of which was used to repurchase 2.0 million shares of Teradyne's common stock under its existing stock repurchase program from purchasers of the Notes in privately negotiated transactions effected through one of the initial purchasers or its affiliates conducted concurrently with the pricing of the Note offering.
 The Notes will mature on December 15, 2023, unless earlier repurchased or converted.
-The Notes bear interest at a rate of 1.25% per year payable semiannually in arrears on June 15 and December 15 december 15 december 15, 2023, only under the following circumstances: (1) during any calendar quarter beginning after March 31, 2017 (and only during such calendar quarter), if the closing sale price of Teradyne's common stock, for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding calendar quarter is greater than 130% of the conversion price on each applicable trading day; (2) during the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price (as defined in the Indenture) per \$1,000 principal amount of Notes for each trading day of the measurement period was less than 98% of the product of the closing sale price of Teradyne's common stock and the conversion rate on each such trading day; and (3) upon the occurrence of specified corporate events.
+The Notes bear interest at a rate of 1.25% per year payable semiannually in arrears on June 15 and December 15 of each year.
+The Notes will be convertible at the option of the noteholders at any time prior to the close of business on the business day immediately preceding September 15, 2023, only under the following circumstances: (1) during any calendar quarter beginning after March 31, 2017 (and only during such calendar quarter), if the closing sale price of Teradyne's common stock, for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding calendar quarter is greater than 130% of the conversion price on each applicable trading day; (2) during the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price (as defined in the Indenture) per \$1,000 principal amount of Notes for each trading day of the measurement period was less than 98% of the product of the closing sale price of Teradyne's common stock and the conversion rate on each such trading day; and (3) upon the occurrence of specified corporate events.
 On or after September 15, 2023 until the close of business on the second scheduled trading day immediately preceding the maturity date, holders may convert their Notes at any time, regardless of the foregoing circumstances.
 Teradyne may satisfy its future conversion obligation by paying cash for the principal amount of the Notes and paying or delivering cash, shares of its common stock or a combination of cash and shares of its common stock, at Teradyne's election for the amount in excess of principal.
 On November 4, 2021, Teradyne made an irrevocable election under the Indenture to require the principal portion of the remaining Notes to be settled in cash.
 As of December 31, 2022, the conversion price was approximately \$31.46 per share of Teradyne's common stock.
 The conversion rate is subject to adjustment under certain circumstances.